History and Sociology BA (Hons)

 - The degree can be studied full time or part time to suit your personal circumstances

 - You can study individual modules for personal or professional development

-- Occasional voluntary History field trips in the university's region enhance the experience of your degree
+- There are opportunities to volunteer at local museums and archives, and occasional voluntary field trips in the university's region also enhance the experience of your degree

 We offer modern student accommodation at a number of our locations.

 - 3 Scottish Highers at grade BBC or above, or